-A. City Map
+A. Map

-A map of the city that accurately depicts the placement and names of block numbers, streets, roads, and landmarks within the corporate (legal) limits of the city must be provided.
+A map of the municipality, community or reserve that accurately depicts the placement and names of block numbers, streets, roads, and landmarks within the corporate (legal) limits must be provided.
 Individual housing units must be identified on the map by using housing unit numbers that correspond to the census forms.
-Housing units outside the city's legal limits cannot be included.
+Housing units outside the legal limits cannot be included.